Couple indicted in murder of former Mayor Sanchez

-A grand jury indictment was handed down on murder suspects Rudy Quinata and his girlfriend Joyner Scott Sked.
+A grand jury indictment was handed down for murder suspects Rudy Quinata and his girlfriend, Joyner Scott Sked.

 "The pair are accused of recklessly causing the death of Daniel Quinata Sanchez earlier this month.
 The former mayor was found lifeless in Quinata's home after police officers were called upon to do a welfare check," said prosecuting attorney Brendlynn Joseph.